Credits, Grades and Transcripts

 Students will receive a letter grade on a scale from A to F for every course they take while enrolled on an Arcadia University program.
 Although policies at students' individual home institutions may differ, Arcadia does not permit students to take courses on a credit/no credit basis.
 In order to determine grade equivalencies, Arcadia looks at data about grade distribution in the host institution and at information about what constitutes a minimum passing grade at the host institution in addition to the host institution's suggested "translation" scales.
 Arcadia University is obligated to uphold the Middle States Association of Colleges and Schools' standards.
 Therefore, we conduct our own independent evaluations in accordance with our responsibility.
 Students are provided with a table explaining how their grades will appear on an Arcadia University transcript when they go through the orientation process overseas.
 For a copy of the grade translation table for a particular program, please contact the corresponding program manager.

 At the conclusion of a program, The College of Global Studies at Arcadia University will send an official Arcadia University transcript to a participant's home school and an unofficial copy to the participant.
 This transcript will list the course numbers and titles exactly as they appear on the original transcript from the university or program which the participant attended.

 Because overseas universities have different administrative structures, transcripts may take longer to issue than they do at U.S. institutions.
 While the timeline varies by program, a general timeline for transcript issuance is:

-- Summer programs - transcript issued in early September.
+- Summer programs - early to mid-September

 If you have a question about the process, please feel free to contact the program manager responsible for the program.